owenCocjin/ProgMenu/README.md

 ### EntryPositional:
 - EntryPositionals get their values from the position of an arg in the MENU's arg list

 > **NOTE**: Due to how positionals function, they are always considered strict and can't have a default.
+This can be partially circumvented with the use of the "alt" keyword
-> **NOTE**: Trying to assign >1 positional to the same arg will result in "missing" entries.
+> **NOTE**: Trying to assign >1 positional entry to the same position will result in "missing" entries.

 ---